-I saw solutions similar to this one, but what I dislike is that they modify the SQL query to ignore the limit set by the client.
-Thus, even if the client asks for 10 records, such solutions will modify the query to return many more rows.
-This definitely hurts site performance 🙂
+I saw solutions similar to this one, but I dislike that they modify the SQL query to ignore the client’s limit.
+Thus, even if the client requests 10 records, these solutions will change the query to return many more rows.
+This definitely hurts site performance.

 Luckily, the proper solution is easy.
 There is a hook to filter collection parameters for the posts controller.